 We are permitted, under specified conditions, to issue multiple classes of indebtedness and one class of stock senior to our common stock if our asset coverage, as defined in the 1940 Act, is at least equal to 200.0% immediately after each such issuance.
 In addition, while any senior securities remain outstanding, we must make provisions to prohibit any distribution to our stockholders or the repurchase of such securities or shares unless we meet the applicable asset coverage ratios at the time of the distribution or repurchase.
 We may also borrow amounts up to 5.0% of the value of our total assets for temporary or emergency purposes without regard to asset coverage.
-For a discussion of the risks associated with leverage, see "Risk Factors - Risks Relating to our Business and Structure - Regulations governing our operation as a business development company affect our ability to and the way in which we raise additional capital.
-As a business development company, we will need to raise additional capital, which will expose us to risks, including the typical risks associated with leverage."
+For a discussion of the risks associated with leverage, see "Risk Factors - Risks Relating to our Business and Structure - Regulations governing our operation as a business development company affect our ability to raise, and the way in which we raise, additional capital which may have a negative effect on our growth."